 PIERRE, S.D. ?
 South Dakota?s Department of Public Safety has released its schedule of sobriety checkpoints to be conducted during June.

-ALEXANDRIA, S.D. ?
-A 20-year-old woman from Alexandria, S.D. has been identified as the person who died early Tuesday in a one-vehicle rollover crash north of that town.
+RAPID CITY, S.D. ?
+A Rapid City, S.D., man has been identified as the person who died Saturday in a one-vehicle crash north of Rapid City.

-HUMBOLDT, S.D. ?
-A Madison, S.D. man has been identified as the person who died in a two-vehicle crash Friday afternoon north of Humboldt.
+NISLAND, S.D. ?
+A Vale, S.D., man has been identified as the person who died Saturday in a one-vehicle rollover southeast of Nisland.

 Information regarding school districts? performance on improving the educational outcomes of students with disabilities is now available online.
 The Special Education Report is released annually by June 1.

 Today, widespread broadband access in South Dakota isn?t as widespread as we may think.
 In fact, about 88,000 South Dakotans lack high-speed internet access.
 These people cannot launch an online business or take advanced classes that require extensive uploading or downloading.
 Producers in these areas may not be able to use cutting-edge technology that requires online components.